ParaPhraseAGH/parallant/README.md

 * `Width :: pos_integer(), Height :: pos_integer()`
 * `PopulationSize :: pos_integer() < Width*Height` - how many agents
 * `Steps : pos_integer()` - number of simulation steps
+* `Log : true | false` - number of simulation steps

+When running `parallant_tiled` the width of the world should be even.